pavelkrolevets/chain_crash/README.md

 This is test to check maximum speed of a private ehthereum blockchain, built on a geth client.
 It uses 4 clients which send specified amount of balance transactions each second between prefunded accounts.

 ##### 1. Confugure prefunded client accounts in `config.cfg`.
-Note - it should be prefunded otherwise there will be an error.
+Note: accounts should be prefunded otherwise there will be an error, because no funds to trasfer.

 ##### 2. Build go instances `./build.sh` .
 Note: everything should be inside `$GOPATH` to build it successfully.